ha5dzs/volciclab-utilities/OptiTrack/Readme.md

 `volciclab_optitrack_get_rigid_body_data(natnet_object, [1])`, (note that this is numeric array) or `volciclab_optitrack_get_rigid_body_data(natnet_object, ["Jimi Matala"])` (note that this is a string array)

-You can also get a multiple rigid bodies, in any order with:
+You can also get a set of multiple rigid bodies, in any order with:
 `volciclab_optitrack_get_rigid_body_data(natnet_object, [1, 2])`, or
 `volciclab_optitrack_get_rigid_body_data(natnet_object, ["Jimi Matala", "Bonkers Conkers"])`